sergeyshpadyrev/variabler/README.md

 ## Who is it for?

-Variabler was created to manage environments in React Native apps but you can use it with React, Node.js or any other JavaScript framework as well.
+Variabler was created to manage environments and branded apps in React Native apps but you can use it with React, Node.js or any other JavaScript framework as well.
 It's platform independent.

 So `variabler` is very convinient in the following cases: